Chiaravig3/Hello-World/README.md

 # Hello-World
 Just to start

-Hi you, trying to understand how do you work
+Hi you, trying to understand how you work